julnox/myJonasList/README.md

 # myJonasList
 OBS: This is a college project, we're students and we're still learning.

-The idea is to create a personal list that storage in txt files, and to search something to the list you type the TV Show/Movie/Anime we redirect you to an I'm Feeling Lucky Google URL
+The idea is to create a personal list that storage in txt files, and to search something you type the TV Show/Movie/Anime we redirect you to an I'm Feeling Lucky Google URL